Adambean/compile-csf/README.md

 Requirements for running this tool from a management station:

 * Any system that can run PHP-CLI will do.
 (Even Windows.)
-* [PHP](https://www.php.net): Available to most Linux distributions via `apt-get` or `yum`.
+* [PHP](https://www.php.net) 7.2 or later: Available to most Linux distributions via `apt-get` or `yum`.
 You don't need anything web related, but you will need the command line interface.
 * [Secure Shell 2 extension for PHP](http://php.net/manual/en/book.ssh2.php): Required for deployment.
 * [YAML extension for PHP](http://php.net/manual/en/book.yaml.php): Optional, but allows your server list to be in YAML format.
 (Otherwise it'll have to be JSON.).